olatno/CQ5-bundle-intellij-and-maven/README.md

     </profiles>
 </project>

 	c.
-Create project module underneath your main project which was created above by following this step:
+Create project module underneath your main project which was created above by following these steps:

 		Click on File => New Module, highlight Maven module and name it parent.
 Click next to new window, accept default and click on finish.